grosshaus-dev/alone/do.md

 - [ ] Beached wales/dolphins, etc. (Isak)
     - [ ] Can use blubber to make oil.
 (Isak)
 - [ ] Swim system from recordings.
 (Isak)
+- [ ] Spawn point system with unlocking additional spawn points as you discover them.

 ### Change